SRSG-Workshops/spreadsheets/_extras/discuss.md

 Now opening this file as a `csv` in Excel will not lead to an extra column, because Excel will only use commas that fall outside of quotation marks as delimiting characters.
 However, if you are working with an already existing dataset in which the data values are not included in "" but which have commas as both delimiters and parts of data values, you are potentially facing a major problem with data cleaning.

-If the dataset you're dealing with contains hundreds or thousands of records, cleaning them up manually (by either removing commas from the data values or putting the values into quotes - "") is not only going to take hours and hours but may potentially end up with you accidentally introducing many errors.
+If the dataset you are dealing with contains hundreds or thousands of records, cleaning them up manually (by either removing commas from the data values or putting the values into quotes - "") is not only going to take hours and hours but may potentially end up with you accidentally introducing many errors.

 Cleaning up datasets is one of the major problems in many scientific disciplines.
 The approach almost always depends on the particular context.
 However, it is a good practice to clean the data in an automated fashion, for example by writing and running a script.
 The Python and R lessons will give you the basis for developing skills to build relevant scripts.